 One of the most important rules of the Montessori Method is always follow your child!

 If you have older children, you can still make this space functional and welcoming to them.
 Ideally, this is a space that everyone wants to spend time in!

 I hope these tips help you in creating a yes space that is perfect and functional for you and your family!
 I'd love to see pictures of your yes spaces!

 Remember, this space doesn’t have to be “Pinterest perfect” to work.
 It may seem like a lot of work, but it is so worth it.

-You can sit back, feeling comfortable that your child is safe, happy and that you’re encouraging their independence, cognitive and physical development!
+You can sit back, feeling comfortable that your child is safe, and happy and that you’re encouraging their independence, and cognitive and physical development!

 I hope you enjoyed the read!
 Don't forget to subscribe!

 - BUILT TO LAST, Made of highly colorful and high grade 190T…

 - SUPER VALUE, The adventure play tent and tunnel set includes one…